iYadavVaibhav/stem/docs/0-Information-Technology/tools-frameworks.md

 # Tools and Frameworks

-_tools, framworks, libraries, systems, projects that help do IT Engg work.
+_tools, frameworks, libraries, systems, projects that help do IT Engineering work.
 Landing zone for new topics you learn that have no dedicated file_

 - **Kubernetes** - is an open-source container orchestration system for automating software deployment, scaling, and management.